RAF Digby - RCAF Digby : 1963 - 1978

 In November 1967 came an important final change - the last civilian operator left No 399 Signals Unit, and the Unit is now fully Service-manned.

 It was Wing Commander Howard who was to be the CO at the time of Digby’s darkest day.
-In March 1968, Chief Technician Douglas Brittain was arrested on suspicion of espionage.
-He was later sentenced to 21 years imprisonment for his crimes.
+In March 1968, Chief Technician Douglas Reginald Britten was arrested on suspicion of espionage for the Soviet Union.
+He was later sentenced to 21 years imprisonment for his crimes, collaborating with the KGB across postings in Cyprus at RAF Digby.
+The full account is told on this separate page.
 Poor Wing Commander Howard never recovered; he left the Service shortly after this episode and died some 6 months later.
 Chris Boyd recalls returning to the UK in March 1968 following a 4 year tour in the Far East with 54SU.
 After a spell of leave I was posted to 399SU.
 He was the Flt Sgt on the same watch as Douglas Brittain and sitting about 20 feet away when two SIB types asked him to 'accompany them'.

 In February 1969, No 54 Signals Unit arrived after Service in the Far East.
 Later in the year the present Gate Guardian arrived; the few details that we have are in Appendix 9.